aryxenv/aks-agent-with-governance-toolkit/README.md

 > [!IMPORTANT]
 > Just a learning project.

-Agent server deployed on AKS with a frontend, a server running the weather agent using nomatim for location coordinates and openmeteo for live weather.
+Deployed a MAF Agent on AKS with Agent Governance Toolkit policies running as a sidecar in the same pod.
+The agent includes a frontend/backend layer and uses Nominatim and Open-Meteo for location and live weather data

 ## Agent